lamba92/bayesian-net-project/README.md

 `CustomDynamicBayesianNet` constructor needs a network and a `BayesianInference` to proceed forward in time.

-Check out the [KDocs](https://jitpack.io/com/github/lamba92/bayesian-net-project/master-SNAPSHOT/javadoc/bayesian-net-project/) for details.
+Check out the [KDocs](https://jitpack.io/com/github/lamba92/bayesian-net-project/1.0/javadoc/bayesian-net-project/) for details.

-For a usage example have a look [at some tests here](https://github.com/lamba92/bayesian-net-project/tree/master/src/main/kotlin/it/unito/bayesian/net/main).

 ## Authors